robojumper/robojumper.github.io/content/too-real/names-strings.md

 Let `'XComLWTuple'` be our sixth name.
 Then the name `'XComLWTuple'` would be represented as `6|0` (0 for no suffix). `'XComLWTuple_0'` would be represented as `6|1`, `'XComLWTuple_1'` as `6|2`, `'XComLWTuple_345'` as `6|346`.

 Our example code managed to trigger this optimization: Our names are `'MySomewhatLongerBaseStringForHigherMemoryUsage_0'`, `'MySomewhatLongerBaseStringForHigherMemoryUsage_1'`, and so on.
-This means that the game interns the `MySomewhatLongerBaseStringForHigherMemoryUsage'` once and all our synthetic names re-use that index, just with a different number part.
+This means that the game interns the `MySomewhatLongerBaseStringForHigherMemoryUsage` once and all our synthetic names re-use that index, just with a different number part.
 Testing two names for equality is thus a matter of comparing the two integers of the two names.

 #### Let's Break It For Real